 Test work results developed by KCA and others have indicated that the part of the Camino Rojo Mineral Resource is amenable to heap leaching for the recovery of gold and silver.
-Based on a Mineral Reserve of 67.4 million tonnes and established processing rate of 18,000 tpd of ore, the project has an estimated mine life of approximately 10.4 years.
+Based on a Mineral Reserve of 67.4 million tonnes and established processing rate of 18,000 tpd of ore, both as set forth in the 2021 Camino Rojo Report, the project has an estimated mine life of approximately 10.4 years.

-A summary of the processing design criteria is presented in the following table:
+A summary of the processing design criteria as set forth in the 2021 Camino Rojo Report is presented in the following table: